aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ifonts/get_script_font_map/_index.md

 ## get_script_font_map {#}
-Returns a dictionary of all script font definitions in the presentation.
+Returns a list of all string-string pairs script font definitions in the presentation.

 ### Returns

-A dictionary mapping script codes to font names.
+A list mapping script codes to font names.